Obmondo/kubeaid/argocd-helm-charts/sonarqube/charts/sonarqube/README.md

 Please note that this chart only supports SonarQube Server Developer and Enterprise editions and SonarQube Community Build.
 For SonarQube Server Data Center Edition refer to this [chart](https://artifacthub.io/packages/helm/sonarqube/sonarqube-dce).

-## Compatibility
+## Default Versions

-Compatible SonarQube Server Version: `2025.2.0` Compatible SonarQube Community Build: `25.1.0.102122`
+SonarQube Server Version: `2025.3.0`

+SonarQube Community Build: `25.5.0.107428`.
+If you want the use a more recent SonarQube Community Build, please set the `community.buildNumber` with the desired version.

+## Kubernetes and Openshift Compatibility

-Supported Kubernetes Versions: From `1.30` to `1.32` Supported Openshift Versions: From `4.11` to `4.17`
+Supported Kubernetes Versions: From `1.30` to `1.32`

+Supported Openshift Versions: From `4.11` to `4.17`

 ## Installing SonarQube Server